google/applied-machine-learning-intensive/v2/xx_career_development/03_working_with_different_personality_styles.md

 # Exercise #1: Determine your colors

-* Step 1: Look over color description handout
+* Step 1: Look over the True Colors description handout
 * Step 2: Do self-assessment handout
 * Step 3: Determine your color

 <!--

-[Pass out True Colors description one-pager]
+*Pass out True Colors description one-pager.*

-“Take this quick assessment to determine your primary and secondary colors.
+Take this quick assessment to determine your primary and secondary True Colors.
 Remember that each of us have each of the four colors in us to varying degrees.”

-[Allow 3-5 minutes to take assessment]
+*Allow 3-5 minutes to take assessment.*
 -->

 ---